-(1) is realized by the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange Act, (2) and (3) are realized mainly by the Act on Punishment of Organized Crimes and the Anti-Drug Special Provisions Law, and (4) is realized by the Act on Punishment of Financing to Offences of Public Intimidation, the Foreign Exchange Act, and the International Terrorist Asset-Freezing Act.
+(1) is realized by the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange Act, (2) and (3) are realized mainly by the Act on Punishment of Organized Crimes and the Anti-Drug Special Provisions Law, and (4) is realized by the Act on Punishment of Financing to Offences of Public Intimidation, the Foreign Exchange Act, and the International Terrorist etc. Asset-Freezing Act.

-OAssure the safety and peace of national life Purposes OAssure the sound development of economic activities OImposition of CDD and other necessary obligations OPunishment of money laundering Measures OConfiscation of criminal proceeds OPrevention of terrorism financing The Act on Prevention of Transfer of Criminal Proceeds Preparation and preservation of transaction records, etc. Reporting of suspicious transactions Verification at the time Provisions of transactions, etc. on prevention Foreign Exchange Act Preparation and preservation of records Confirmation of identity of customers, etc. The Act on Punishment of Organized Crimes The Anti-Drug Special Provisions Law Punishment of money laundering Managing enterprises, etc. through illegal proceeds, etc Concealment of criminal proceeds, etc. (including drug crime proceeds) Receipt of criminal proceeds, etc. (including drug crime proceeds) Provisions Confiscation of criminal proceeds on controlling Temporary restraining order for confis-Confiscation Collection of equivalent value cation or collection of equivalent value Act on Punishment of Financing to Offences of Public Intimidation International Terrorist Asset-Freezing Act Foreign Exchange Act Punish persons providing funds for terrorists Freeze assets of terrorists, etc.
+OAssure the safety and peace of national life Purposes OAssure the sound development of economic activities Olmposition of CDD and other necessary obligations OPunishment of money laundering Measures O Confiscation of criminal proceeds OPrevention of terrorism financing The Act on Prevention of Transfer of Criminal Proceeds Reporting of suspicious transactions Verification at the time Preparation and preservation Provisions of transactions, etc of transaction records, etc. on prevention Foreign Exchange Act Preparation and preservation of records Confirmation of identity of customers, etc The Act on Punishment of Organized Crimes The Anti-Drug Special Provisions Law Punishment of money laundering Receipt of criminal proceeds, etc (including drug crime proceeds) Illegal corporate control management Concealment of criminal proceeds, etc (including drug crime proceeds) Provisions Confiscation of criminal proceeds on controlling Temporary restraining order for confis-Confiscation Collection of equivalent value cation or collection of equivalent value Act on Punishment of Financing to Offences of Public Intimidation International Terrorist, Foreign Exchange Act etc., Asset-Freezing Act Punish persons providing funds for terrorists Freeze assets of terrorists, etc.